Richard B. Garnett: In memoriam

 Cenotaph to Richard Garnett in Hollywood Cemetery.

 In 1872, remains of Confederate dead were brought from Gettysburg and reinterred to Hollywood Cemetery in Richmond, Virginia.
 The Hollywood Memorial Association erected a cenotaph in Garnett's honor in 1991, making the assumption that his remains were in this group.
 Years after the war, Garnett's sword was located in a Baltimore pawnshop and was purchased by former Confederate Brig.
 Gen. George H. Steuart, who died before he could return it to Garnett's family.
 It was subsequently returned by Steuart's nephew.

 In popular media

 Garnett was portrayed by American actor Andrew Prine in the 1993 film Gettysburg, based on Michael Shaara's novel, The Killer Angels.
-In the movie, Garnett is killed by a cannon shot and his horse returns to the southern lines riderless, perhaps to reflect how his body was never found.
+In the movie, Garnett is killed by a close-range cannon shot as Garnett rallies his troops towards the stonewall, and his horse returns to the Confederate lines riderless, perhaps to reflect how his body was never found.
 He reprised this role in 2003 in film's prequel Gods and Generals, although uncredited and without any dialog.